-A young guy who enjoyed clothing and style so much that he had too many clothes, yet nothing to wear.
+A young guy who enjoyed fashion and style so much that he had lots of clothing, yet nothing to wear.

-No simple basics in somber, neutral colors that all go with each other.
+No simple basics in neutrals or earth tones (menswear neutrals) that all go with each other.
 Few perfect essentials.

 Instead, old T-shirts and pants I wasn’t into anymore, super trendy pieces that matched with a limited number of other things, and cool stand-out clothes that I loved, but didn’t feel confident enough to wear.

-Lean, Minimalist Wardrobe Essentials = Fewer, but better clothes
+Men’s Wardrobe Essentials = Fewer but better clothes

-While I’m still perfecting my ideal minimalist wardrobe (at this point, I’m pretty sure it’s a lifelong, ever-evolving process), and I still fall victim to the occasional “What was I thinking?” purchase, I’ve gotten better.
+At this point, I’m pretty sure it’s a lifelong, ever-evolving process.
+I do still fall victim to the occasional “What was I thinking?” purchase, though I’ve gotten much better.

 If you’ve ever been in young Barron’s position—staring into your closet with tons of options but feeling like you have nothing you want to wear—a lean, minimalist wardrobe may be your saving grace.